stefbp066/de-zoomcamp-homework/HW2/homework.md

 **First modification I did: add the port to the `docker-compose.yml` in the `02-workflow-orchestration` folder, since I want to check the results of the pipelines locally and the given files does not do this alr.**

-**important for backfill (i.e. running pipelines back in time, from what i understand): go to the scheduled flow > go to the triggers menu, and there will be an option for "backfill executions".**
+**important for backfill (i.e. running pipelines back in time, from what i understand): go to the scheduled flow > go to the triggers menu, and there will be an option for "backfill executions". \ Also, all these homework questions can be answered on a local machine, but it would certainly be interesting to do all this in the cloud.**

 Complete the Quiz shown below.
 It’s a set of 6 multiple-choice questions to test your understanding of workflow orchestration, Kestra and ETL pipelines for data lakes and warehouses.